domenicocinque/DGM/README.md

 # Differentiable Graph Module

-### Work in progress...

-A modified version of the code for the paper "Differentiable Graph Module (DGM) for Graph Convolutional Networks" by Anees Kazi*, Luca Cosmo*, Seyed-Ahmad Ahmadi, Nassir Navab, and Michael Bronstein
+A modified implementation of the paper "Differentiable Graph Module (DGM) for Graph Convolutional Networks" by Anees Kazi*, Luca Cosmo*, Seyed-Ahmad Ahmadi, Nassir Navab, and Michael Bronstein.